Annual board elections take place on Wednesday, May 21th, 2021!

 Aaron Brewer (Secretary)

 Originally from Upstate New York, Aaron Brewer has been a resident of Baltimore since 2005 and a neighbor in Remington since 2015.
 He lives on 27th street with his wife Becky.
 He has a BFA in Interactive Media from MICA and works as a software developer for local small businesses.
-In the neighborhood he has contributed to Hauntington and the community garden on Sisson Street.
-He actively participates in GRIA meetings and in the local community and on NextDoor.
+He has been a Boardmember of GRIA since 2018.
+He actively participates in GRIA meetings and in the local community.
 As a board member, he hopes to take on more civic responsibility, listening to the challenges that the neighborhood is facing, and implement positive change to face those challenges.
-Professionally, he works in the space between user and product.
-This is inherently both technical and empathic.
-He hopes to bring these skills to the table.
+Professionally, he works in the space between users and product.
+He chairs the Outreach committee.

 Maryanne has been a resident of Remington for the last ten years.
 She retired from Home Depot as an Operations Manager.
 When she isn’t gardening, you’ll probably find her in the kitchen baking.
 You can sample her baking at GRIA meetings.
 She’s a certified “TreeKeeper” and has helped to care for fruit trees and street trees in the neighborhood.
 Maryanne has been a GRIA board member for the last seven years and plans to continue to the community for as long as possible.

 Josh, his wife Anna and their three cats live on the 300 block of West 31st Street.
-He is seeking to re-join the GRIA Board for the fourth year in a row.
-Josh served as GRIA’s Land Use Committee Chair for the last three years, and recently passed the torch to fellow GRIA Board member KC Kelleher.
-Josh works in commercial real estate conducting neighborhood and main street redevelopment including retail, restaurant, office and residential leasing and the production of market rate affordable housing.
-Outside of work, Josh is an avid cyclist, a passionate multi-modal transportation advocate and a public health policy leader serving on the boards of the Baltimore Bicycle Club Race Team, J Street Baltimore, Rebuilding Together and the Baltimore Harm Reduction Coalition.
+He is seeking to re-join the GRIA Board for the fifth year in a row.
+Josh previously served as GRIA’s Land Use Committee Chair for three years.
+He works in commercial real estate working on neighborhood and main street redevelopment projects including retail, restaurant, office and residential spaces.
+Outside of work, Josh is an avid cyclist, a passionate multi-modal transportation advocate and a public health policy leader serving on the boards of the Baltimore Bicycle Club Race Team, J Street Baltimore, Rebuilding Together and the Baltimore Jewish Council.

 Peter graduated from the College of Charleston with a degree in Historic Preservation and Urban Planning.
 He currently works for the Department of Natural Resources and has lived in Remington for the last six years.
 Peter oversees GRIA’s commercial facade improvement program and led the process to add Remington to the National Register of Historic Places.

-Samuel Beirne has been a GRIA board member since April, 2019 and has lived in Remington since November, 2017.
-He aims to help Remington advance key issues that benefit the entire community like traffic calming, walkability, and Its business friendly culture.
+Sam is originally from Baltimore County and moved to Remington in November, 2017 He has been a GRIA board member since April, 2019 and hopes to help Remington advance key issues that benefit the community like traffic calming, walkability, and Its business friendly culture.
 In his spare time, he cooks, gardens, and frequents local restaurants.

 Hello, my name is Candace Griffin and I live close to Remington Row.
 I served last year on the board and enjoyed learning about the history of Remington as well as helping our community meet our neighborhood goals.
 I bring to the GRIA board : board experience, community service, and advocacy experience.